 To Serve

-- Transfer the Yaki Udon to individual plates.
-Optionally, sprinkle 3 Tbsp katsuobushi (dried bonito flakes) on top and garnish with 2 Tbsp pickled red ginger (beni shoga or kizami beni shoga) on the side.
+• Transfer the Yaki Udon to individual plates.
+Optionally, divide 3 Tbsp katsuobushi (dried bonito flakes) and sprinkle on top and divide 2 Tbsp pickled red ginger (beni shoga or kizami beni shoga) and garnish on the side of each plate.

 To Store